 OBJECTIVES

-To establish and develop annual learning and development programs that promotes professional growth of employees, increase job satisfaction, leading to successful business operations of the Company.
+To establish and develop annual learning and development programs that promotes professional growth of employees, increase job satisfaction and successful business operations of the Company.

 To clearly define the duties and responsibilities of all personnel involved in this process title.